dpradov/keynote-nf/README.md

  * *Improved Export*
    * Added new tokens and options for note/node heading
    * Added new options for indenting nested nodes
+   * KNT internal links are converted to standard RTF format (works with MS Word and LibreOffice)
+   * Added "Printer (PDF, ...)" as a new target format in File | Export....
+(Preview also available)
+   * Table of Contents, sections, page number, page header, etc.

  * *Checkboxes on children of selected nodes* <br>
    * Selecting checkboxes for all nodes (View/Tree Checkboxes -- now View/All nodes Checkboxes) is still posible.
 Besides, checkboxes can be shown only on children of selected nodes (Children Checkbox)